deeplyembeddedWP/temperature-data-logger/README.md

 The above project structure correlates to the described software architecture with all the user-implemented source files in the **_usr_src_** directory.

 ## Data Logging Protocol
 The data is logged to the serial terminal using a normal JSON format.
-The following structure has been used to make the packet as generic as possible so it can support logging different data types.
+The following structure has been used to make the packet as generic as possible to support logging different data types.
 Please see _Packet.h_ in the packetizers subsystem for more details.
-Below shows an JSON example of logged packet.
+Below is a JSON example of the logged packet.
 ```bash
 {
   "Type": "sensor",